-Wheat seeds were milled to produce white flour using the CD1 Laboratory Mill (CHOPIN Technologies, Villeneuve-Ia-Garenne Cedex, France) according to AACC Approved Method 26-70 (AACC International 2010).
+Wheat seeds were milled to produce white flour using the CD1 Laboratory Mill (CHOPIN Technologies, Villeneuvela-Garenne Cedex, France) according to AACC Approved Method 26-70 (AACC International 2010).
 The processing quality parameters, including grain protein content, Zeleny sedimentation value, wet gluten content, gluten index, and GMP content, were assessed as described by Wang et al. (2021a).
 Rheological properties were evaluated using a standard farinograph (Brabender GmbH & Co., KG, Germany) as described by AACC Approved Method 54-21 (AACC International 2010).

 Bread-making and biscuit-making qualities were examined as described by Wang et al. (2021a).
 The loaf volume was determined using the BVM6630 volume meter (Perten, Stockholm, Sweden) following the manufacturer's instructions.
-The biscuit surface area (SA), which is an accurate indicator of the biscuit diameter (SA= $\pi$ d/4; d=diameter and $\pi$ =3.14), was measured using the C-Cell imaging system (Calibre Control International Ltd., Warrington, UK).
+The biscuit surface area (SA), which is an accurate indicator of the biscuit diameter (SA= π d2/4, d=diameter and π =3.14), was measured using the C-Cell Imaging System (Calibre Control International

+Ltd., Warrington, UK).
 Biscuit hardness and thickness were determined using the TA.XTC texture analyzer (BisinTech, Shanghai, China) (Wang et al. 2021a).
 The spread ratio was calculated as the biscuit diameter:biscuit thickness ratio.

 2.5.
-In vitro expression of Dy10 and western blot analysis
+In vitro expression of Dy10 and the Western blot analysis

-The 'Shumai 482' Dy10 allele CDS (without the signal peptide-encoding fragment) was amplified by PCR F2/R2 with Ndel using the primer pair (F2 the restriction site: 5'-ACCCATATGGAAGGTGAGGCCTCTAGGC-3' R2 with Xhol and the restriction site: 5'-TTCCTCGAGCTATCACTGGCTAGCCGAC-3').
+The 'Shumai 482' Dy10 allele CDS (without the signal peptide-encoding fragment) was amplified by PCR using the F2/R2 primer pair (F2 with the Ndel restriction site: 5'-ACCCATATGGAAGGTGAGGCCTCTAGGC-3' and R2 with the Xhol restriction site: 5'-TTCCTCGAGCT ATCACTGGCTAGCCGAC-3').
 The amplified sequence was inserted into the bacterial expression vector pET-30a (Novagen, Merck, Darmstadt, Germany).
 Escherichia coli strain BL21 (DE3) chemically competent cells (Weidi, Shanghai, China) were transformed with the recombinant plasmid and grown at 37°C until the culture optical density at 600 nm reached 0.6.
-Bacterial expression was induced by adding 0.8 mmol L-1 isopropyl $\beta$ -D-thiogalactopyranoside (IPTG; Solarbio, Beijing, China) to the culture, which was then incubated for 6 h at 37°C. The Dy10 subunit was purified from E. coli cells as described by Uthayakumaran et al. (2000) and confirmed by SDS-PAGE and western blot analyses.
-Immunoblotting was performed using the mouse anti-HMW-GS polyclonal antibody (1:4000) and the HRP-conjugated anti-mouse secondary antibody (1:5000; Sangon Biotech, Shanghai, China) as described by Wang et al. (2021a).
+Bacterial expression was induced by adding 0.8 mmol L^{-1} isopropyl β -Dthiogalactopyranoside (IPTG; Solarbio, Beijing, China) to the culture, which was then incubated for 6 h at 37°C. The Dy10 subunit was purified from the E. coli cells as described by Uthayakumaran et al. (2000) and confirmed by SDS-PAGE and the Western blot analyses.
+Immunoblotting was performed using the mouse anti-HMW-GS polyclonal antibody (1:4000) and the HRPconjugated anti-mouse secondary antibody (1:5 000; Sangon Biotech, Shanghai, China) as described by Wang et al. (2021a).
 The mouse anti-HMW-GS polyclonal antibody, which was obtained from Zoonbio Biotechnology (Nanjing, China), was generated using the peptide "GYYPTSPQQPGC" as described by Denery-Papini et al. (1996).

-To express a truncated Dy10 peptide (196 residues) fused to the glutathione S-transferase (GST) tag, the Dy10-null allele CDS (without the signal peptide-encoding fragment) was amplified by PCR using the mutant and the F3/R3 primer pair (F3 with the BamHI restriction site: 5'-TTCCAGGGGCCCCTGGGATCCGAAGGTGAGGCCTCTAGG-3' and R3 with the EcoRI restriction site: 5'-CTCGAGTCGACCCGGGAATTCTTATTGCCTTTGTCCTGTGTGCTGCA-3').
+To express a truncated Dy10 peptide (196 residues) fused to the glutathione S-transferase (GST) tag, the Dy10-null allele CDS (without the signal peptideencoding fragment) was amplified by PCR using the mutant and the F3/R3 primer pair (F3 with the BamHI restriction site: 5'-TTCCAGGGGCCCCTGGGATCCG AAGGTGAGGCCTCTAGG-3' and R3 with the EcoRI restriction site: 5'-CTCGAGTCGACCCGGGAATTCTT ATTGCCTTTGTCCTGTGTGCTGCA-3').
 The amplified sequence was inserted into the pEGX-6p-1 vector (Novagen), after which E. coli cells were transformed with the recombinant plasmid.
 The bacterial cells were cultured and protein expression was induced as described above.
-Additionally, an immunoblotting assay using the mouse anti-HMW-GS antibody (1:4000), the HRP-conjugated anti-mouse secondary antibody (1:5000), the rabbit anti-GST polyclonal antibody (1:5000; Sangon Biotech), and the HRP-conjugated anti-rabbit secondary antibody (1:5000; Sangon Biotech) was completed as described above.
+Additionally, an immunoblotting assay using the mouse anti-HMW-GS antibody (1:4 000), the HRPconjugated anti-mouse secondary antibody (1:5 000), the rabbit anti-GST polyclonal antibody (1:5000; Sangon Biotech), and the HRP-conjugated anti-rabbit secondary antibody (1:5000; Sangon Biotech) was completed as described above.